openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 @endsphinxtabset

 `ov::intel_gpu::ocl::D3DContext` and `ov::intel_gpu::ocl::VAContext` classes are derived from `ov::intel_gpu::ocl::ClContext`,
-thus they provide functionality described above and extends it to allow creation of `ov::RemoteTensor` objects from `ID3D11Buffer`, `ID3D11Texture2D` pointers or the `VASurfaceID` handle respectively.
+thus they provide the functionality described above and extend it to allow creation of `ov::RemoteTensor` objects from `ID3D11Buffer`, `ID3D11Texture2D` pointers or the `VASurfaceID` handle respectively.

 ## Direct NV12 video surface input

-To support the direct consumption of a hardware video decoder output, plugin accepts two-plane video surfaces as arguments for the `create_tensor_nv12()` function, which creates a pair or `ov::RemoteTensor` objects which represents Y and UV planes.
+To support the direct consumption of a hardware video decoder output, the plugin accepts two-plane video surfaces as arguments for the `create_tensor_nv12()` function, which creates a pair or `ov::RemoteTensor` objects which represent the Y and UV planes.

 To ensure that the plugin generates the correct execution graph for the NV12 dual-plane input, static preprocessing should be added before model compilation:

 @snippet snippets/gpu/preprocessing.cpp init_preproc

-Since `ov::intel_gpu::ocl::ClImage2DTensor` (and derived classes) doesn't support batched surfaces, in cases when batching and surface sharing are required at the same time, user need to set inputs via `ov::InferRequest::set_tensors` method with vector of shared surfaces for each plane:
+Since `ov::intel_gpu::ocl::ClImage2DTensor` (and derived classes) doesn't support batched surfaces, if batching and surface sharing are required at the same time, inputs need to be set via the `ov::InferRequest::set_tensors` method with vector of shared surfaces for each plane:

 @sphinxtabset